toradex/xnor-detection/README.md

-# XNOR.ai and Toradex demo
+# XNOR.ai and Toradex Sample

-The present demo streams video from a camera, gets each frame (as a QVideoFrame in YUV format but easily portable to a uchar pointer to the start od the frame data buffer) and runs the XNOR.ai inference engine to get person detection coordinates, taking this result to generate rectangles (x, y, width and height) with labels, confidence and class_id.
+The present sample streams video from a camera, gets each frame (as a QVideoFrame in YUV format but easily portable to a uchar pointer to the start od the frame data buffer) and runs the XNOR.ai inference engine to get person detection coordinates, taking this result to generate rectangles (x, y, width and height) with labels, confidence and class_id.
 In the frontend, these rectangles are drew with its characteristics.

+This sample uses the Boot2Qt image available in Qt for Device Creation from The Qt Company.
+If you want to use it for commercial purposes, make sure to comply to The Qt Company licensing.

-# How to use the demo
+# How to use the sample

 ## Hardware